Google Pay Max Limit per Day | Transfer Limit of all Banks in India

 After you have filed a dispute, Google should get the matter fixed on their end within the next two weeks.

 Google Pay: Number One UPI App in India

 Tez is Google’s entry into the world of e-wallets, and it comes at a time when the UPI payment business in India is expanding at a rapid rate.
-Google launched Tez in order to manage all transactions in India.
+Google launched Tez to manage all transactions in India.